 - 2.5 This chapter sets out core design principles for each theme, which should be used to guide the design process and will help assess how development proposals have considered climate change and whether this is shown in the planning application.
-Guidance and examples of how best to implement these principles in practice, across a wide range of scales and contexts, is contained in the following chapter 'In Practice'. - 2.6 The core design principles are the first things an applicant for new development should consider when designing their schemes and submitting applications.
+Guidance and examples of how best to implement these principles in practice, across a wide range of scales and contexts, is contained in the following chapter 'In Practice'. - things an applicant for new development should consider when designing their schemes and submitting applications.
 However they are not exhaustive, and other evidenced and quantified approaches to achieve the same outcomes are encouraged.